leadpipe/wordgrid/README.md

 On the left side of the grid, below the summary of how far you are through the puzzle, you can expand a list of your found words arranged by category.
-Each category containing any words in the puzzle appears, with stats pertaning to that category.
+Each category containing any words in the puzzle appears, with stats pertaining to that category.

 ## Game sizes